-This summer we started to make over our front porches and our entryway, and I was SO hoping to have everything wrapped up at this point so I could share them both decorated for fall, but unfortunately, it didn’t happen.
-Maybe after it is done we could consider building a conservatory with energy efficient roofs similar to Leka Roofs!
-But anyway our front door came warped, and because it was a custom order, the new one is taking forever to arrive, and it’s really set the project back.
+This summer we started to makeover our front porches and our entryway, and I was SO hoping to have everything wrapped up at this point so I could share them both decorated for fall, but unfortunately, it didn’t happen.
+Maybe after it is done we could consider building a conservatory with energy-efficient roofs similar to Leka Roofs!
+But anyway our front door came wrapped, and because it was a custom order, the new one is taking forever to arrive, and it’s really set the project back.
 However, we’re sure it will be worth it.
 Having a nice front door can really make the house look a lot nicer, and it can also boost the value of the home.
 It was actually one of my friends who gave us the inspiration to get a new front door after she recently got hers replaced.
 She said that I just needed to search the internet to find a company offering entry doors near me and then I would be able to look at all of the different designs to find one that looked nice for our home.
 We’ve now chosen our new front door, and we’re just waiting for it to arrive!

 I’m going to take some photos of the progress in the next few days though, and I hope you’ll come on back next week to see where we’re at!